daudhiyaa/whatsautomation/README.md

 3. Install pywhatkit library

-4. To add recipients & their numbers, you can add it in `.txt` file depending on usage (`recipients.txt` for recipients name, `wa_number.txt` for their whatsapp number)
+4. To add recipients & their numbers, you can add it in `.txt` file depending on usage (`recipients_name.txt` for recipients name, `recipients_number.txt` for their whatsapp number)

 5. Configure these variables: `img` & `msg`, depending on your needs